hjlogique/React-Portfolio/README.md

 # React-Portfolio
-My React version of my portfolio
+The React version of my portfolio